Explore UAB

 Trainees expand their knowledge through our scientific expertise and the monthly PRESS lectures within the UAB T32 grant, focusing on research methodologies.
 Additionally, they are encouraged to participate in career development workshops by the UAB Center for Clinical and Translational Science (CCTS), fostering professional growth.
 This comprehensive training not only equips our junior investigators with essential skills and knowledge for their research endeavors, but also fosters a supportive environment for their professional growth.

-Supported by an NIH T32 grant led by Dr. Gaggar, our program offers two annual pilot awards to nurture future scientists.
+Supported by an NIH T32 grant led by Dr. Gaggar, our program offers up to two annual pilot awards to nurture future scientists.
 It plays a crucial role in helping trainees secure NIH K-series awards and other career development grants.

 T32 Postdoctoral Training Program